Cheap Ontario Car Insurance Quotes

 The vehicle you drive

 Base models tend to fetch lower insurance premiums than cars with luxury trim.
 This is because basic cars are cheaper to repair and replace.
-When shopping for a new car, remember to factor in insurance costs when deciding between make and models.
+Remember to factor in insurance costs when deciding between make and models.

 Where you live